Cyld cutaneous syndrome

 What causes CYLD cutaneous syndrome?

-• CCS occurs due to a fault in a piece of DNA called the CYLD gene (pronounced “SILD
+CCS occurs due to a variation in a piece of DNA called the CYLD gene (pronounced “SILD”).

 What does CYLD cutaneous syndrome look like?

-• What are they made of? – They are made of the same cells that are seen in hair follicles and sweat glands in the skin.
+• What are they made of? – They are made from the same cells that are seen in hair follicles and sweat glands in the skin.

-• Why do some hurt and others don’t? – Some benign skin tumours can hurt but it is not understood why.
+• Why do some hurt and others do not ?– Some benign skin tumours can hurt but it is not understood why.
 Research is being done to try to understand this.

-• Where can they grow? – Skin tumours can be found throughout the body surface, with a preference for hairy parts of the body.
-They are most common on the face and scalp, trunk and pubic area.
-They can develop on the skin overlying breast tissue, and it is helpful to inform screening staff if attending for a mammogram about this condition as they may see CCS skin tumours on a mammogram.
+• Where can they grow? – CCS skin tumours can be found all over the body.
+They are particularly common in hairy parts of the body such as the face, scalp, chest, stomach and pubic area.
+They can develop on the skin overlying breast tissue.
+If you are attending for a mammogram, it is helpful to inform screening staff about this condition.
+This is because they may see CCS skin tumours on a mammogram.
 A biopsy may be necessary if there is uncertainty following a mammogram.
+A biopsy involves taking a small sample of the tumour to be looked at in a laboratory to see what type of cells it is made from.

 • How big do they get?
-The majority are small, no bigger than the size of a grape (2-3 cm), but some can grow to be 5-10 cm across, though this is uncommon.
+The majority are small, no bigger than the size of a grape (1-2 cm).
+Some can grow to be 5-10 cm across, but this is uncommon.

 What problems can they cause?

-• These skin tumours grow progressively and can be painful.
+• These skin tumours increase in number over time and can be painful.

-• Cylindromas in the ear canal can result in deafness due to the tumour blocking the ear canal.
+• CCS skin tumours in the ear canal can result in deafness.
+This is due to the tumour blocking the ear canal.

-• In a minority of patients (about 5%), a tumour can develop in the salivary gland.
-These can be treated with surgery.
-Seek medical advice if you suspect a lump in the skin in front of the ear or below the jaw where the salivary glands are located.
+• In a small number of patients (about 5%), a tumour can develop in the salivary glands.
+These are usually benign and can be treated with surgery.
+If you suspect a lump in the skin in front of the ear or below the jaw where the salivary glands are located, seek medical advice as you may need a biopsy to plan treatment.

-• Uncommonly, some tumours can become cancerous, and spread to other parts of the body such as the lung or liver.
+• Rarely, some CCS skin tumours can become malignant or cancerous, and spread to other parts of the body such as the lungs or liver.

 How is CYLD cutaneous syndrome diagnosed?

-CYLD cutaneous syndrome is usually diagnosed by a dermatologist or a geneticist.
-This involves a skin examination, a family history, and in some cases a surgical biopsy of a skin tumour in a hospital.
-Genetic testing is available, and can inform genetic counselling.
+CYLD cutaneous syndrome is usually diagnosed by a dermatologist or a geneticist who are specialist doctors.
+This involves examining the skin, talking about your family history, and in some cases taking a surgical biopsy of a skin tumour in a hospital.
+Genetic testing can be offered where necessary to confirm a clinical diagnosis of CCS.

 Can CYLD cutaneous syndrome be cured?